systemd/mkosi/mkosi/resources/mkosi.md

      `Environment=`.
 If no value is provided, check if the given key is in the environment regardless of which value it has.

+This table shows which matchers support globs, rich comparisons and the default value that is matched against if no value has been configured at the time the config file is read:

 | Matcher                  | Globs | Rich Comparisons | Default                               |
 |--------------------------|-------|------------------|---------------------------------------|
 | `Profile=`               | no    | no               | match fails                           |